top of page

 Clustered on a hillside overlooking the Ounila Valley is this ancient ksar, which seems almost too picturesque to be real.
 For centuries, it was an important stop along the trade route between the Sahara and Marrakech.
 Camel caravans hauling precious cargo like salt and spices rested in Ait Benhaddou's shade before continuing their long journeys.

-To learn more about Ait Benhaddou, including getting there, things to do and places to say, check out my Ultimate Travel Guide to Ait Benhaddou.
+To learn more about Ait Benhaddou, including getting there, things to do and places to say, check out my Essential Travel Guide to Ait Benhaddou.

 Catch a glimpse of the Noor Solar Plant